 Another money-saving benefit many cardholders don't seem to realize they have: Global Entry or TSA Pre✓® application fee reimbursement.
 TSA Pre✓ is a government program that allows travelers who are vetted and deemed a low risk by the Transportation Security Administration to pass through security at domestic airports more quickly than non-vetted individuals.
 Global Entry is a U.S. Customs and Border Protection program that pretty much does the same thing, only it offers this speedy option for travelers domestically as well as when they arrive in the United States from abroad.

-Of the card's surveyed, Chase Sapphire Reserve®, Capital One® Venture® Rewards Credit Card, The Platinum Card® from American Express ($550 annual fee.
-Terms apply.
-American Express is a CardRatings advertiser.) and The Business Platinum® Card from American Express ($595 annual fee.
-Terms apply) all offer this benefit, but 30% of The Platinum Card® from American Express, 43% of Capital One® Venture® Rewards Credit Card, 45% of Chase Sapphire Reserve® and 48% of The Business Platinum® Card from American Express cardholders surveyed did not check that their card offers this feature.
-Since it costs $100 for your Global Entry application and needs to be renewed every five years and TSA Pre✓® runs $85 and also needs to be renewed every five years, this is another "fine print" card feature that could be saving cardholders money if they only knew they had it.
+Of the card's surveyed, Chase Sapphire Reserve®, Capital One Venture Rewards Credit Card, The Platinum Card® from American Express ($695 annual fee.
+American Express is a CardRatings advertiser.) and The Business Platinum Card® from American Express ($595 ($695 if application is received on or after 1/13/2022) annual fee) all offer this benefit, but 30% of The Platinum Card® from American Express, 43% of Capital One Venture Rewards Credit Card, 45% of Chase Sapphire Reserve® and 48% of The Business Platinum Card® from American Express cardholders surveyed did not check that their card offers this feature.
+Since it costs $100 for your Global Entry application and needs to be renewed every four years and TSA Pre✓® runs $85 and also needs to be renewed, this is another "fine print" card feature that could be saving cardholders money if they only knew they had it.

 What are a credit card's most valuable features overall?